MarcSerraPeralta/homelab/GLOSSARY.md

 # Glossary of my homelab

-This is a list of topics/concepts and their corresponding defition and/or contextualization that I learned from setting up and running my homelab/server.
+This is a list of topics/concepts and their corresponding definition and/or contextualization that I learned from setting up and running my homelab/server.

 The topic that was newer to me was networking:

 > [!CAUTION]
-> Misconfiguring your network can lead to security risks!!
+> **MISCONFIGURING YOUR NETWORK CAN LEAD TO SECURITY RISKS!!!**

 To avoid any security risk, I have never enabled port forwarding and I am able to remotely connect to my network (using Tailscale, which is free and mostly open source).